thearian/thearian/README.md

 I'm Arian Mirahmadi, a **back-end/full-stack web developer**.
-with **3+ years** of web development experience, and 7+ years of computer engineering self-education.
+with **3+ years** of web development experience, and 7+ years of software engineering self-education.

 ## CV
 [View in Markdown](/CV/CV.md)